-All travel outside of the state of Oregon requires a travel permit to be submitted to the OSHA President at least two (2) weeks in advance of planned travel for approval.
 All travel to Canada requires a travel permit to be submitted to the Pacific District Registrar and OSHA President at least 60 days in advance of planned travel for approval.
 Travel permit forms are available on the LAHA website (www.laha.org).